SathShen/PerA/Readme.md

 ```

 ## 2. Install the required packages
 Python 3.9 is required, only available for Linux.
-We test our code with Cuda 12.1.
+We test our code with Cuda>=12.1.

 Install dependencies:
 ```bash